swilgosz/hanamimastery/data/episodes/17-inline-documentation-with-yard.md

 ### 1. Keep it slim and skinny.

-Remember, that inline docs are an additional thing to maintain.
+Remember, that **inline docs are an additional thing to maintain**.
 If you can keep things simple, do it!
 Document only what is necessary, and when you see it necessary.

 ### 2. Use existing conventions and frameworks.

-Then use existing conventions, and frameworks, like Yardock, to get a bunch of additional benefits.
+Make use of existing tools, like YARD, to get a bunch of additional benefits.

 ### 3. Finally, Don't make it religion.

 Do I always add it?
-The answer is simple: NO. I add it when I have a time, and mood for it, and when there is a reason to do so.
-I developed a habit of adding such docs, but I find there is a lot in common to tests I write.
+The answer is simple: NO. I add it when I have a time, and mood for it, and when there is a reason to do so. **I developed a habit of adding such docs, but I find there is a lot in common to tests I write**.

 There is a great resource from Jason Swett about [when not to write tests](https://www.codewithjason.com/not-write-tests/), and I can suggest being pragmatic about inline docs too.